gagle/node-deferred-queue/README.md

 This module brings to you a very lighweight control flow mechanism that it's meant to be the glue between the user calls and the asynchronous nature of your module.
 It provides a fluent interface, so if your module has an asynchronous api which tends to create the callback pyramid of doom, a deferred queue may help you.
 It can also be used as a standalone module.

-For example, suppose you have an api like the following one:
+For example, suppose you have an API like the following one:

 ```javascript
 var r = new Reader ("file");